alexevanczuk/packs/dev.md

   - if not equal, parse file to get unresolved references
 - look for additional speed ups for cold cache generation.
 Consider progress bar.
 - create two CLIs: `generate_cache_cold` and `generate_cache`.
 The latter reuses existing caches if the digests match.
+- if files are inputted into generate_cache, we should compare them to include/exclude globs rather than doing the directory walk

 # Initial Milestone